mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-util-ordereddict.markdown

 title: sqlalchemy.util OrderedDict Example Code
 category: page
 slug: sqlalchemy-util-ordereddict-examples
-sortorder: 500031133
+sortorder: 500031137
 toc: False
 sidebartitle: sqlalchemy.util OrderedDict
 meta: Example code for understanding how to use the OrderedDict class from the sqlalchemy.util module of the SQLAlchemy project.

-OrderedDict is a class within the sqlalchemy.util module of the SQLAlchemy project.
+`OrderedDict` is a class within the `sqlalchemy.util` module of the SQLAlchemy project.

+<a href="/sqlalchemy-util-orderedset-examples.html">OrderedSet</a>,
+<a href="/sqlalchemy-util-set-creation-order-examples.html">set_creation_order</a>,
+and <a href="/sqlalchemy-util-topological-examples.html">topological</a>
+are several other callables with code examples from the same `sqlalchemy.util` package.

 ## Example 1 from alembic
 [Alembic](https://github.com/sqlalchemy/alembic)